mjg042/SelfDrivingCarProject1/README.md

 To accomplish this task, I built an image processing pipeline.

-Read image
+* Read image or video
-Convert image to grayscale
+* Convert image to grayscale
-Define kernel size and apply Gaussian smoothing for slight blurring Define parameters for Canny transformation
+* Define kernel size and apply Gaussian smoothing for slight blurring
+* Define parameters for Canny transformation
-Canny transform to find edges in image
+* Canny transform to find edges in image
-Mask image using cv2.fillPoly() to remove everything outside region of interest Define Hough transform parameters and run Hough transform on masked edge-detected image Draw line segments
+* Mask image using cv2.fillPoly() to remove everything outside region of interest
+* Define Hough transform parameters and run Hough transform on masked edge-detected image
+* Draw line segments
-Draw lines extrapolated from line segments
+* Draw lines extrapolated from line segments
-Overlay lines on original image
+* Overlay lines on original image
+* Write image or video to files